 By this theory, the reason we’ve never had a lasting revolution [against the monarchy] is that we got there so early.
 We executed King Charles I at a time, 1649, when the major states of Europe hardly knew an alternative to monarchy.
 After that we were immunised against revolution, and the immunity has lasted until the present day.

 Looking back, of course, one sees a long chain of events that have shaped – curbed, coloured – the British monarchy.
-We’ve celebrated one just recently – King John’s sealing of Magna Carta in 1215, requiring the king to rule only under law.
+We’ve celebrated one in recent years – King John’s sealing of Magna Carta in 1215, requiring the king to rule only under law.
 (Scotland in 1320 saw the Declaration of Arbroath, which while primarily a declaration of the nation’s independence seemed also to suggest that a monarch might be made by popular choice.)